So you want to learn how to start freelance writing?

 I signed an NDA so I can’t discuss who it was but I will say he’s a very big name in the industry.
 Plus, I loved his content.

-Needless to say, it didn’t work out.
+Needless to say, it didn’t work out and it was hard to deal with.
 99% of it was my fault as a rookie writer.

 I didn’t communicate enough.